 For events that require Police, Dining Services, or complex facility setups, a RUFAS must be submitted thirty (30) days in advance.
 Small meeting and gathering reservations can be made with less notice.
 CES will not accept any RUFAS with less than three (3) business days to process.

-Most events may be cancelled at no cost with at least three (3) business days notice.
-Reservations that are cancelled with less than 3 days notice or are “no shows” will be charged the full rental fee for the space along with any applicable setup and AV support fees.
+Most events may be canceled at no cost with at least three (3) business days notice.
+Reservations that are canceled with less than 3 days notice or are “no shows” will be charged the full rental fee for the space along with any applicable setup and AV support fees.

 The Food Services and Sales Policy states that food service may only be provided to the campus community by the University food contractor(s).
 Coffee and potluck food provided by individuals within a department, school, division, or student organization for the private offering and convenience of faculty, staff and students is exempt from this policy.

 “Potluck” is defined as a private (not open to the general public) gathering in which the attendees contribute snacks or food dishes.
 CES defines the “general public” as any person who is not a member of the Organization/Department listed on the RUFAS.
 Parents of club members, colleagues from other universities, incoming students, local community members, etc. are part of the “general public” and food services for events which include these participants must be provided by Dining Services.
 Potlucks are not allowed in Dining Services spaces.